 Diagnosis and Treatment of Little Leaguer’s Elbow

 Little Leaguer’s Elbow is not the only cause of elbow pain, so it is important for a physician to determine a diagnosis.
-If your child is suffering with elbow pain and ready to be evaluated and receive treatment, Dr. Shaun Lehmann and Dr. Curtis Fandrich at Houston Spine and Sports Medicine are prepared to help.
-Both physicians have years of experience treating elbow pain, and they offer multiple nonsurgical treatment options for their patients.
+If your child is suffering with elbow pain and ready to be evaluated and receive treatment, Dr. Shaun Lehmann at Houston Spine and Sports Medicine is prepared to help.
+Our physician has years of experience treating elbow pain, and offers multiple nonsurgical treatment options for patients.
 During the initial evaluation, the physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging such as an MRI needs to be completed.
 Onsite diagnostic ultrasound is available to evaluate the health of musculoskeletal structures and tendons.
 Once your child has been evaluated, our physicians will determine a plan of treatment best suited for your child.

-Dr. Curtis Fandrich and Dr. Shaun Lehmann strive to treat elbow pain with nonsurgical treatment options that help the body to naturally heal itself.
+Dr. Shaun Lehmann strives to treat elbow pain with nonsurgical treatment options that help the body to naturally heal itself.
 There are multiple nonsurgical treatments available at Houston Spine and Sports Medicine, such as physical therapy, prolotherapy, and Platelet Rich Plasma (PRP).
 Our physicians are ready to help determine the best treatment course for your child.

 Houston Spine and Sports Medicine is located The Woodlands, Texas.
 We are easily reached from Conroe, Tomball, Magnolia, Spring, Cypress, Kingwood and most other areas of Houston.